mitnk/asciicells/README.md

 ## Tests and Pull Request

-As long as it generate neat tables, so yes, we have tests by eyes: just run `python test.py` and check its outputs.
+This tool works as long as it generate neat tables.
+So yes, we have tests by eyes: just run `python test.py` and check its outputs.

-Following KISS, I consider this tool is already feature completed.
+Following KISS, I consider this tool as feature completed.
 So only accept PRs with bug fixes or code improvements.

 ## Author